-But our real concern is grounded in the practical effects of such a change in the definition.
+But our major concern is grounded in the practical effects of such a change in the definition.
 This statute carries extraordinarily harsh criminal penalties.
 A person who exploits an "elder person" for as little as \$20 faces a five-year prison sentence.
 A person who exploits an "elder person" for \$501 faces a 15-year prison sentence.
 See R.I.G.L.
 11-68-3.
 By comparison, under the state's regular larceny statutes, that same person who otherwise stole property up to \$1,500 would be guilty of a misdemeanor, and engaging in larceny for up to \$10,000 would subject the person to a maximum six years in prison.
+Lowering the age of victimization to 60 years will subject numerous additional individuals to the severe penalties authorized by this particular statute.

-It is important to emphasize that the crime of "exploiting the elder" has no requirement of vulnerability or helplessness; it is simply the age of the person that prompts these draconian penalties.
+It is important to emphasize that the crime of "exploiting an elder" has no requirement of vulnerability or helplessness; it is simply the age of the person that prompts these draconian penalties.
 Because we believe that the law as it stands now is overly punitive, we oppose making it even harsher.
 We therefore urge rejection of this bill.